pranava605/cs32-final-project/README.md

 This project connects to Kalshi's public API to fetch live prediction market data.

-As of now, the core goal is to build a live market analysis tool that scans active markets and computes key statistics including:
+We have built a live market analysis tool that scans active markets and computes an orderbook, notification system, and paper trading simulator.

+In particular, the orderbook and notification system are additions that Kalshi doesn't have.
+The notification system provides price notifications for markets.
+Currently, users would have to manually check each individual market over and over for this (one at a time), but our notification system allows tracking across many different markets simultaneously.

-All statistics are computed from live data, organized into a clean data frame, and displayed in a readable table that refreshes on a timer.
+All statistics are computed from live data, organized into a clean data frame, and displayed in a readable table (our list of markets) that refreshes on a timer.

-Right now, it includes a few things, the main of which is a paper trading simulator.
-However, the core of this is an **API**, which we need to get the data from Kalshi.
+The core of this is an **API**, which we need to get the data from Kalshi.
 We needed to install **requests**, which we do by using **python3 -m pip install requests**

 Throughout the project, we wrote most of the code, and the way we used generative AI was to protect our code from potential errors and to improve its efficiency.